confluentinc/ksql/docs/installation/server-config/index.rst

     ccloud-ksql
     avro-schema

-KSQL configuration parameters can be set for Admin Client, KSQL Query, KSQL Server, Kafka Streams, and Kafka Client.
+KSQL configuration parameters can be set for Admin Client, KSQL Query, KSQL Server, Kafka Streams, and Kafka Clients.
 The KSQL Server parameters are configured via the ``/etc/ksql/ksql-server.properties`` file.
-The KSQL CLI parameters are configured via the ``/etc/ksql/ksql-server.properties`` file or the SET statement in the KSQL CLI.

-You can set the following parameters for the KSQL Server and KSQL CLI.
+You can set the following parameters for the KSQL Server.

 .. important:: KSQL Server configuration settings take precedence over those set in the KSQL CLI.
 For example, if a value
-               for ``ksql.service.id`` is set in both the KSQL Server and KSQL CLI, the KSQL Server value is used.
+               for ``ksql.streams.replication.factor`` is set in both the KSQL Server and KSQL CLI, the KSQL Server value is used.

 KSQL Query
     These configurations control how KSQL executes queries.
 These can be provided with the required ``ksql`` prefix.
 For